jeffmacinnes/pyneal-docs/content/installation.md

 ### dependencies

 ***Note***: *Pyneal relies on Nipy, which currently has compatibility issues with deprecated functions in Numpy and Scipy.
 Currently, the requirements files install older versions of Numpy and Scipy.
-If you are still experiencing errors, build the developer version of Nipy from source: [github](https://github.com/nipy/nipy)*
+If you are still experiencing errors, build the developer version of Nipy from source: [github](http://nipy.org/nipy/users/installation.html#building-from-latest-source-code).
+Version 0.5.0.dev has been tested and works*

 The **analysis computer** requires additional `python` libraries in order to run **Pyneal**.